 We held another exercise that day with an interesting discussion on the possibilities of an Innovator-Investor platform: the Funding Platform.
 After an introductive presentation by The Funding Company the discussion lead by them followed in two separate groups consisting of the different actors.
 Needs and expectations from both sides were topics of the discussion leading to suggested designs of such a platform.

 We ended the day with a Samoa Circle dialogue, a way of discussing the possibilities and barriers that Communities of Innovation may face to be sustainable and effective.

 Thursday was devoted to the ordinary project meeting including a special session to cluster with other projects about exploitation pathways.
-The day started off with Roelof Moll (TU Delft), who briefly updated everyone on the developments within BRIGAID, followed by Sasha van den Berg (TU Delft) who talked about the Project and financial management.
+The day started off with Roelof Moll (TU Delft), who briefly updated everyone on the developments within BRIGAID, followed by Sascha van den Berg (TU Delft) who talked about the Project and financial management.

 To have some more insight in the Innovations of BRIGAID four of them were presented:

 - Flood Proof Romania, by Adrian Poterniche (NAAR).